 Shrubs and trees are overgrown and crowded together.
 I now find myself in same position as so many clients – desperate to do something, but with no idea what!

-1)List what you have and what you like
+1)First revive your garden step: list what you have and what you like

 Make a list of everything you have in the garden (over the period of a year to see what emerges).
 Then make a separate list of everything you like in gardens.
 What colours, moods or atmospheres?